RunestoneInteractive/webfundamentals/_sources/CSS/layoutattributes.rst

 Now change the rule and instead of ``display: none`` change it to ``visibility: hidden``  Notice that visibility hidden reserves space on the page for the element but does not show it.
 Whereas the ``display: none`` rule removed any trace of the element.
 Now change the rule to ``visibility: show`` to display all of the elements.

 The display property can also be used to change block elements into inline elements.
-Consider teh following example.
+Consider the following example.

 .. activecode:: css_disp2
    :language: html